Cave tour tickets

 Timpanogos Cave is the park's primary resource.
 The cave system is unique due to its high abundance of helictites, its coloration in its formations, its display of fault-controlled passages, its alpine surroundings, and unique history.

-At Timpanogos Cave National Monument and 15 other parks, the Northern Colorado Plateau Network conducts long-term inventory, monitoring, analysis, and reporting on key park resources to assess the condition of park ecosystems and develop a stronger scientific basis for stewardship and management of natural resources.
-In cooperation with park staff, the network monitors air quality, climate, upland systems, land surface phenology, landscape dynamics, and water quality at the monument.
+Timpanogos Cave National Monument Science and Resource Management staff conducts long-term inventory, monitoring, analysis, and reporting on key park resources to assess the condition of park ecosystems and develop a stronger scientific basis for stewardship and management of natural resources.

 Did You Know?